Family leave policy

 - Agree terms of ‘Keeping in Touch Days’ with line manager.

-- Provide notification (8 weeks) of early return to work to line manager, where required.
+- Provide notification (8 weeks) of early return to work to both line manager and HR, where required.

 - Submit request for flexible working/job share, where required.